Exploring Cultural Norms

 Perhaps one of the reasons we have to re-learn this lesson is because we constantly forget.
 Remembering the last implementation that lost out to Culture is like remembering the first two years of your child’s life.

 Everyone generally remembers that it sucked, but no one can point to the details.
 They have somehow vanished.

 As for why implementations often fail, it is certainly possible that the solution may not have met the success criteria.
 It’s possible.
 But a more plausible explanation requires us to dig a bit deeper — the success criteria was a mask for a foundational blocker preventing new technologies from being introduced.
 In all likelihood, the implementation probably challenged some cultural norms.
-What often happens is that Culture refused to take on something new, and instead of blaming itself, it blamed technology.
+What often happens is that Culture refuses to take on something new, and instead of blaming itself, it blames technology.

 So knowing this, it’s time to look at the cultural norms.
-How often are new technologies or innovations embraced in your organization?
+How often are new technologies or innovations embraced in your Organization?
 When was the last time a new technology challenged the norms – the way things were or are in your Company – and won?

 Step 1 – What is your Hostile Architecture?